Mississippi River Pool 2

 - Spring Lake Access Fishing is limited at this site by shoreline debris and shallow water.

 Pool 2 is open to year around fishing.
-Fishing for walleye, sauger, largemouth bass and smallmouth bass is restricted to catch and release only.
-All walleye, sauger, largemouth bass and smallmouth bass must be returned to the water immediately.
+Fishing for walleye, sauger, largemouth bass and smallmouth bass is restricted to catch and release only and these species must be returned to the water immediately.

-- Collect samples to test for the presence or absence of V.H.S. virus.
+- Collect samples to test for the presence of V.H.S. virus.

 - Conduct special assessments if staff are available.